-Reusable cloth grocery totes are convenient and environmentally friendly, but could they be making you sick?
+Cloth grocery totes are convenient and environmentally friendly but could they also be making you sick?
+Bacteria can build up quickly when certain foods spill and aren't cleaned – increasing the risk of food poisoning.

 - Clean all areas where you place your totes, such as kitchen counter or table, to reduce cross-contamination.